Psychology and Self Improvement

 Making a list

-It has been exactly one month now since I wrote about goal-setting in my article, “Create A Progressive Timeline To Better Envision Your Goals.”
+It has been exactly one month now since I wrote about goal-setting in my article, “Create A Timeline To Better Envision Your Goals.”
 In this post I emphasized the importance of writing down our goals, making ourselves more conscious of these aspirations, and getting ourselves in the mindset to achieve them.
 I also promised my readers that I would write a follow-up article touching on ways you can improve your timeline to make it more effective in helping you meet these goals.

 Making a goal timeline is simple.
 All I recommend is that you list out the goals you want to achieve within certain time frames, for example: